caliper-io/caliper-docs/public/error-reporting.md

 1. Where can I see the errors collected by Caliper?

-  When you have enabled this feature and we have received **at least one error** from your application, you will see "Errors" section.
+  When you have enabled this feature and we have received **at least one error** from your application, you will see the "Errors" section.

 2. What are "Unresolved", "Resolved" and "Ignored" errors?

    When a new error is submitted to Caliper it will be marked as "Unreolved".

    Once your team has identified and addressed the problem, you can mark it as "Resolved".
-When an similar error happens again, we will "reopen" the error by marking it as "Unresolved" again.
+When a similar error happens again, we will reopen the error by marking it as "Unresolved" again.

    On the other hand, if your team decided that a particular error is not important (e.g. errors caused by buggy browser extensions or third-party scripts), you can mark it as "Ignored".
-Once you ignored an error, it will not be "reopened" by Caliper when it reoccurs.
+Once you ignored an error, it will not be reopened by Caliper when it reoccurs.

 3. What notifications will I get?